 I left a Sunday early December this year, and I was spending 5 days working at the hostel, and I even got a couple of days working at another hostel, “Auf dem Stintfang”, which is located smack right in the middle of Hamburg close to the Harbour, with a beautiful view.

 My first day was working with Hanna in “Hausschicht” which is sort of a maintenance/conference/housekeeping division.
 We had to get all the conference rooms ready for the meetings coming in, and we had to bring all the dirty laundry in to baskets ready for pick up.
 Working in this division the first day gave me a nice tour around the hostel, and how the people worked in daily.
-The special things with the people working here is that they are “Bundesfreiwillingendienst” which is a mandatory working year for the government, normally in state controlled sections, but also in hostels.
+The special things with the people working here is that they are “Bundesfreiwillingendienst” which is a year of volunteering, normally in state controlled sections, but also in hostels.
 So that is what Hanna did, and she lived at the hostel and got paid allowances.

-The kind of strange part about German hostels though is that in order to stay here you would have to sign up for their HI International membership, and if you didn’t sign up for the membership when booking the room, you suddenly got a much bigger tab when showing up at the Hostel.
+The kind of strange part about German hostels though is that in order to stay here they would have to sign up for their HI International membership, and if you didn’t sign up for the membership when booking the room, you suddenly got a much bigger tab when showing up at the hostel.
 For tourists they could pay an extra 3.5 Euros per night instead of signing up for the membership.
 The other thing they had to ask everyone was their age.
 This was because if you were older than 27 you had to pay an additional fee of 2.5 Euros per night.
-So it’s safe to say that German Hostels works best for travelers under 27, with a HI membership.

 The vision of HI Connect, the staff and volunteers mobility programme facilitated by Hostelling International, is the following: To provide staff, volunteers and young people with a unique opportunity to experience life and work in another country; to enhance life skills and confidence; to engage within our sustainability mission; to embrace the culture and environment of the host country; to enhance their ability to learn another language; to create new friendships and promote mobility of people across international boundaries.